ratt-ru/shadeMS/README.md

   -x XAXIS, --xaxis XAXIS
-                        X axis of plot, e.g. "amp:CORRECTED_DATA" This recognizes all column names (also CHAN, FREQ, CORR, ROW, WAVEL, U, V, W, UV), and, for complex columns, keywords such as 'amp', 'phase', 'real', 'imag'.
+                        X axis of plot, e.g. "amp:CORRECTED_DATA" This recognizes all column names (also CHAN, FREQ, CORR, ROW, WAVEL, u, v, w, uv), and, for complex columns, keywords such as 'amp', 'phase', 'real', 'imag'.
 You can also specify correlations, e.g. 'DATA:phase:XX',
                         and do two-column arithmetic with "+-*/", e.g. 'DATA- MODEL_DATA:amp'.
-Correlations may be specified by
-                        label, number, or as a Stokes parameter.
-The order of specifiers does not matter.
-  -y YAXIS, --yaxis YAXIS
+Correlations may be specified by label, number, or as a Stokes parameter (upper case is required to avoid ambiguity with baseline coordinates).
+The order of specifiers does not matter -y YAXIS, --yaxis YAXIS
                         Y axis to plot.
 Must be given the same number of times as --xaxis.
 Note that X/Y can employ different columns